18th Army Aviation Brigade

-The 18th Army Aviation Brigade "Igor Sikorsky" (MUNA3384) is an army aviation formation of the Ukrainian Ground Forces.
+The 18th Army Aviation Brigade named after Igor Sikorsky (MUNA3384) is an army aviation formation of the Ukrainian Ground Forces.
 The brigade is directly subordinated to the Ukrainian Ground Forces command and operates a variety of rotor wing aircraft.

 History

 The 18th Army Aviation Brigade was established in February 2015 but became operational on 1 October 2015, when the first Mi-8MSB-V was inducted into the brigade.
 It was established on the basis of the 215th Aviation Command, a reserve airfield for the 831st Tactical Aviation Brigade.

 On 26 March 2017, an Mi-2 helicopter of the brigade crashed near Kramatorsk.
 There were three crew members and two passengers on board.
 According to preliminary findings, the helicopter, flying at low altitude, got caught on power lines and crashed.
 Three crew members, Lieutenant Colonel Voloshyn Yevgeny Petrovych, Captain Movchan Dmytro Vasyliovych and Senior Lieutenant Kandul Roman Grigorovich and two passenger officers of the Armed Forces of Ukraine, Colonels Valeriy Melnyk and Viktor Kalytych were killed in the crash.

 On 20 March 2019, the brigade received a new Mi-2MSB helicopter at the military airfield in Starokostyantyniv.

-On December 5, 2020, the brigade was awarded the honorary name "Igor Sikorsky".
+On December 5, 2020, the brigade was awarded the honorary title named after Igor Sikorsky.

 It saw heavy combat during the Russian invasion of Ukraine.
 On 6 March 2022, the brigade played a significant part the destruction of a Russian column near the city of Bashtanka, which aimed to break through the defenses and capture the city of Kryvyi Rih, during the last mission, the helicopters were subjected to massive rocket attacks and machine gun fire.
 Two helicopters of the brigade were shot down killing six personnel including Gorban Vladyslav Vyacheslavovich, Zebnytskyi Kostyantyn Mykolayovych, Chuiko Oleksandr Oleksandrovych, Turevich Igor Igorovych, Bondarenko Serhiy Mykolayovych and Pazych Ihor Ivanovych.
 The brigade's helicopters also took part in the evacuation of wounded and resupplying of besieged personnel during the Siege of Mariupol.
 On 16 March 2022, near Adamivka, an Mi-8MT helicopter of the brigade was shot down by Russian forces while performing a combat mission killing Captain Meheda Serhiy Oleksandrovych.
 On 29 August 2023, an Mi-8 military helicopter of the brigade crashed in Kramatorsk killing six personnel whose identities and circumstances of the crash were not officially disclosed, however Captain Anisimov Yuri Mikhailovich was reported to have been amongst those killed.